aranya-project/aranya-core/crates/model/src/tests/basic-policy.md

 // `Message` is one of the facts we will interact with in the ephemeral sessions. fact Message[msg string]=>{value string}

-// The `PersistedSessionCommand` fact will store an ephemeral session command
+// The `PersistedSessionData` fact is meant to store an ephemeral session command
-// as an on-graph fact.
-fact PersistedSessionCommand[command_type string]=>{value bytes}
+// as a byte value in the FactDB. fact PersistedSessionData[command_type string]=>{value bytes}

 // `Greeting` is an effect we will emit from the `CreateGreeting` command. effect Greeting {